 There are several reasons to use \gal\ as a test case for black hole mass measurement (in)consistency from different methods: it is one of the brightest galaxies in the sky; as a massive cD elliptical with a large velocity dispersion, it is expected to host a massive $\geq$ $10^{9}$\msun\ SMBH; and it hosts one of the most studied and well-known 'radio-loud' AGN.

 The first attempts to measure \mbh\ in \gal\ were made by \citet{sar78} and \citet{you78}, who suggested a black hole mass of about $10^{9}$\msun.
 In companion papers, \citet{for94} presented \fullhanii\ emission-line images of the M87 nucleus using data from the WFPC2 camera aboard the \textit{Hubble Space Telescope} (HST), and \citet{har94} presented spectra at six positions in the M87 nucleus using data from the Faint Object Spectrograph aboard HST.
-While the nuclear emission line region was clearly not an isolated ionized disk, their isophotal fits to the emission line flux distribution in the nuclear arcsecond, the presence of trailing spiral arms, and the large emission line velocity gradients between apertures, led them to posit a nuclear ionized gas disk in PA $\sim$1\arcdeg--9\arcdeg, inclination (i) $\sim$42\arcdeg, and a black hole mass of 2.4 $\times$ 10$^9$ \msun\ assuming a distance of 15 Mpc to M87. \citet{mac97} used three long slit spectra from the Faint Object Camera aboard HST and found that the kinematics are best explained by a 3.2 $\times$10$^9$ \msun\ black hole (for a distance of 15 Mpc and i = 51\arcdeg), but noted that the disk inclination is the most uncertain parameter, with likely values between 47\arcdeg and 65\arcdeg.
+While the nuclear emission line region was clearly not an isolated ionized disk, their isophotal fits to the emission line flux distribution in the nuclear arcsecond, the presence of trailing spiral arms, and the large emission line velocity gradients between apertures, led them to posit a nuclear ionized gas disk in PA $\sim$1\arcdeg--9\arcdeg, inclination $\sim$42\arcdeg, and a black hole mass of 2.4 $\times$ 10$^9$ \msun\ assuming a distance of 15 Mpc to M87. \citet{mac97} used three long slit spectra from the Faint Object Camera aboard HST and found that the kinematics are best explained by a 3.2 $\times$10$^9$ \msun\ black hole (for a distance of 15 Mpc and i = 51\arcdeg), but noted that the disk inclination is the most uncertain parameter, with likely values between 47\arcdeg and 65\arcdeg.